trzy/Supermodel/Docs/README.txt

       Windows but does not provide full support for all devices.

 When switching input systems with '-input-system', you must also configure your inputs using the same option.
-For example, when running Supermodel with XInput ('supermodel game.zip -input-system=xinput'), you must configure with XInput ('supermodel -config-inputs -input-system=xinput').
+For example, when running Supermodel with XInput ('supermodel game.zip -input-system=xinput'), you must also configure with XInput ('supermodel -config-inputs -input-system=xinput').
 Many settings are not compatible between input systems.